mkoundo/Automate_the_Boring_Stuff/README.md

 Total number of items: 62

 [nested_dictionary.py](https://github.com/mkoundo/Automate_the_Boring_Stuff/blob/master/chapter_5-Dictionaries/nested_dictionary.py) - Here’s a program that uses a dictionary that contains other dictionaries of what items guests are bringing to a picnic.
 The totalBrought() function can read this data structure and calculate the total number of an item being brought by all the guests.

+[chess_validator.py](https://github.com/mkoundo/Automate_the_Boring_Stuff/blob/master/chapter_5-Dictionaries/chess_validator.py) - In this chapter, we used the dictionary value
+{'1h': 'bking', '6c': 'wqueen', '2g': 'bbishop', '5h': 'bqueen', '3e': 'wking'}
+to represent a chess board.
+Write a function named isValidChessBoard() that takes a dictionary argument and returns True or False depending on if the board is valid.

+A valid board will have exactly one black king and exactly one white king.
+Each player can only have at most 16 pieces, at most 8 pawns, and all pieces must be on a valid space from '1a' to '8h'; that is, a piece can’t be on space '9z'.
+The piece names begin with either a 'w' or 'b' to represent white or black, followed by 'pawn', 'knight', 'bishop', 'rook', 'queen', or 'king'.
+This function should detect when a bug has resulted in an improper chess board.
 ## Chapter 6 - Strings
 [mclip.py](https://github.com/mkoundo/Automate_the_Boring_Stuff/blob/master/chapter_6-Strings/mclip.py) - A program with a command line argument provides a short key phrase — for instance, agree or busy.
 The message associated with that key phrase will be copied to the clipboard so that the user can paste it into an email.
 This way, the user can have long, detailed messages without having to retype them.